envoyproxy/ratelimit/README.md

 ```

 Each descriptor in a descriptor list must have a key.
 It can also optionally have a value to enable a more specific
 match.
 The "rate_limit" block is optional and if present sets up an actual rate limit rule.
-See below for how the rule
+See below for how the
-is defined.
-The reason a rule might not be present is typically if a descriptor is a container for a 2nd level
+rule is defined.
+If the rate limit is not present and there are no nested descriptors, then the descriptor is
-descriptor list.
-Each descriptor can optionally contain a nested descriptor list that allows for more complex matches
+effectively whitelisted.
+Otherwise, nested descriptors can be used to allow for more complex matches and rate
-and rate limit scenarios.
+limit scenarios.

 ### Rate limit definition